nc-poon/wordleClone/README.md

 The application will be available at `http://localhost:3000/game` (or `http://localhost:3001/game` if port 3000 is in use).

+# You can now play the game at https://tobyverse.app/game

 ## 🎮 Game Modes

 ### Debugging is enabled by default, disable it by setting DEBUG = false in gameConfigs.ts, it will hide the target words during the game